Exclusively dedicated to excellence in audio mixing for on-air and live production.

-A broadcast specialist for 50 years, Calrec has developed a range of digital consoles relied on by the world’s most successful broadcasters, who use them in everything from multistudio complexes to outside broadcast trucks.
+A broadcast specialist for more than 50 years, Calrec has developed a range of digital consoles and networking products which are relied on by the world’s most successful broadcasters, who use them in everything from multi-studio complexes to outside broadcast trucks.

-Calrec is a member of:
+Calrec is an associate of: